3 cuts of meat, sizzling side dishes + epic mad-scientist experience

 This entertaining one-day street parade is only one aspect of the broader carnival.
 What many Capetonians and tourists don’t know is that the open-air celebration is just a sideshow to a major competition that runs every Saturday until mid-February at the Athlone Stadium.

-HERE’S WHAT YOU CAN EXPECT FROM THE FORMAL COMPETITION
+YOU CAN ALSO WATCH THE FORMAL COMPETITION

-The lengthy, structured contest sees the 40+ minstrel clubs – each identified by a unique colour scheme and some with more than 1 000 members – compete in a wide range of categories from the best-dressed team, best band, combined chorus, male solo, drum major, minstrel song, Champion of Champions and more.
+The lengthy, structured contest sees 40-plus minstrel clubs – each identified by a unique colour scheme and some with more than 1 000 members – compete in a wide range of categories from the best-dressed team, best band, combined chorus, male solo, drum major, minstrel song, Champion of Champions and more.
 This competition is a big deal to the troupes, who start practising their melodies and repertoires many months in advance.

 THE KAAPSE KLOPSE HAS A COLOURFUL HISTORY